Ready-to-Drink Shakes

 • Most protein per dollar: Premier Protein wins it.
 Roughly 12-15g of protein per dollar at Costco prices, more than any of the others.

-• Best taste of the bunch: Fairlife Core Power Coffee was the closest to a real iced latte for me.
+• Best taste of the bunch: Reviewers consistently put Fairlife Core Power Coffee closest to a real iced latte.
 It uses lactose-filtered milk and real coffee, and there is no sucralose or carrageenan in the ingredient list.
 The catch is the price, which is roughly double Premier per bottle, and the protein is 4g lower.

 • Worst pick on the table: Starbucks Doubleshot Energy.
 29g of sugar in one can puts it in soda territory, and the 12g of protein is less than half of Premier for more money.